sagieppel/Classification-of-specific-image-region-using-a-convolutional-neural-net-with-ROI-mask-input/README.md

 As shown in Figure 2.b attention focusing is done by modifying the features map of the image classification branch in several different layers according to the following steps:
 1. For each layer, the ROI mask is resized to the size of the features map produce by that layer.
-2. For each resized ROI mask two convolution layers (+bias) are applied to generate two attentions maps in the same size and depth of the corresponding feature map. the first of this attention maps is multiplied element-wise with the feature map while the second map is added element-wise to resulting maps.
+2. For each resized ROI mask two convolution layers (+bias) are applied to generate two attentions maps in the same size and depth of the corresponding feature map.
+   The first of this attention maps is multiplied element-wise with the feature map while the second map is added element-wise to resulting maps.
 3. The result normalized feature map is used as an input for the next layer of the classification net.
 ### Net Weight initiation
 For training: the weights of the image classification were initiated using Resnet 50 weight pre-trained on the Imagenet.